 The next day early morning we have to hike to Everest View Hotel from there we observe the panorama view of Mt Everest, mt Lhoste, Mt Amadamlam, and other peaks.
 Climbing to Namche Bazaar next, we trek through the stunning views of Ama Dablam (6,812m) and Kusum Kanguru (6,367m).
 The next stretch of the journey sees us travel to the stunning hamlet of Tengboche which is also home to the famed Dawa Choling Monastery and Tengboche Monastery.

-Attractions of the Trek
+Major Attractions of the Everset Short Trek

 Tenbuchhe monastery is the oldest, and most significant monastery in the Khumbu region.
 Take some time to enjoy the stunning hamlet.
 The trail continues to walk through the Imja valley, but we begin our descending journey heading back to the picturesque town of Lukla.
 The final stretch of the journey sees us travel back to Namche Bazaar before dropping at Lukla.
 The journey ends once again with a stunning Himalayan flight from Lukla to Kathmandu.